Indiana Car Insurance Laws

 Auto insurance requirements in Indiana

-In order to be considered a legal driver, motorists in Indiana are required to carry car insurance.
+In order to be considered a legal driver in 2024, motorists in Indiana are required to carry car insurance.
 Proof of insurance must be carried while you are driving, and must be shown at the behest of law enforcement officials.
 The minimum insurance limits required by the state of Indiana can be seen below:

 Liability coverage is legally required in Indiana and pays for injury and lost wages that you cause to another driver or their passengers.
 This also applies to any damage to the other driver’s vehicle in the event in which you are considered “at fault.”
 It’s important to note that this coverage never pays for your injuries or damage to your own property.
 The specifics of this coverage are explored further below.

 Indiana is a diminished value state, meaning drivers are allowed to recover diminished value from the at-fault party’s insurance company.
 When your vehicle experiences an accident, even if it is fully repaired to its pre-loss condition, the resale value decreases.
 The involvement in a collision makes your car’s value lesser than similar vehicles that have not experienced an accident.
 A diminished value claim allows you to recoup the losses you might experience when selling your car.

 Since Indiana is one of the 15 states that offer compensation for diminution in value, you may file by contacting the at-fault party’s insurer.
 In order to file a diminished value claim in Indiana, certain requirements must be met:

 - You are not entitled to compensation if you were the party at fault in the accident